 |Cross Country |

-6th Girls 1st Semester
+6th Grade Girls

 The Middle School athletic program provides instruction for students participating in a variety of sports.
 It emphasizes good sportsmanship, courage, determination and initiative.
 Furthermore, the program allows each boy or girl an opportunity to compete against schools throughout the area.
 Physicals are required for interscholastic competition in seventh and eighth grade.
 Sixth grade intramural competition does not require a physical.